guynich/encodec/README.md

 ```bash
 sudo make install
 ```
-The library needed for PyTorch `torchcodec` is found in this folder.
+The shared `.dylib` library needed by PyTorch `torchcodec` is in this folder.
 ```bash
 ls /usr/local/ffmpeg7/lib | grep libavutil
 ```